-Assets and liabilities of foreign subsidiaries, whose local currency is considered their functional currency, are translated into the reporting currency, US dollars, using month-end spot foreign exchange rates.
-The Bank uses monthly-average exchange rates to translate revenues and expenses from local functional currency into presentation currency.
-The effects of those translation adjustments are reported as a component of other comprehensive income (loss) in the consolidated statement of changes in equity.
+Assets and liabilities of foreign subsidiaries, whose local currency is considered their functional currency, are translated into the reporting currency (US dollars), using month-end spot foreign exchange rates.
+The Bank uses the exchange rates effective at the date of the transaction to translate revenues and expenses from local functional currency into presentation currency.
+The net effects of those translation adjustments are reported as a component of other comprehensive income in the consolidated statement of changes in equity.